DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/maskRules.md

 The function should return **true** if the character is allowed, otherwise it should return **false**.

 The following code snippet demonstrates the use of the function to set a dynamic mask.
-In this example, the mask enforces correct input of time values:
+In this example, the mask enforces the correct input of time values:

 ---
 ##### jQuery